 Compliance cost is the total cost incurred by a firm to comply with applicable regulations.
-These costs can include the following:
+These regulations may cover such areas as tax reporting, environmental topics, transport, and finances.
+Compliance costs can include the following:

-- Cost of the personnel needed to monitor the compliance systems.
+Cost of the personnel needed to construct and monitor the compliance systems.

 Compliance costs can be so high in regulated industries that they represent a barrier to entry, which effectively creates an oligopoly.
 When this is the case, companies already competing in the industry may favor regulation in order to keep new entrants from appearing and increasing the level of competition.